-Got a pretty site?
+Got a pretty site with a great web design?
 That might attract new visitors but it won’t do you much good in the long run.
 People will leave a page if it takes too long to load.
 Even Google’s algorithms favor sites that load quicker than others.

 If you want to stay relevant online, you need to improve your speed score.